john-carroll-sw/pdf_to_json_extractor_gpt4vision/README.md

 # GPT-4 Vision Field Extractor - Converts PDFs to JSON using schema

-Large Language Models (LLMs) have the potential to transform the way we access and use data from legacy documents (like PDFs or Word files).
-They serve as a bridge connecting the past with the present, empowering organizations to fully leverage their historical records.
+Large Language Models (LLMs) like GPT-4 Vision Preview have the potential to revolutionize how we access and utilize data from legacy documents such as PDFs or Word files.
+This GitHub repository is dedicated to a project that explores the **viability** of using GPT-4 Vision Preview as an OCR (Optical Character Recognition) option.

 This repository contains implementations of a field extractor for taking PDF documents to output JSON using OpenAI's GPT-4 Vision Preview, offering flexibility to either generate a new JSON object or populate an existing schema.
-This functionality can be particularly useful for organizations looking to digitize their data, streamline their workflows, and unlock the full potential of their document archives.
+This functionality empowers organizations to fully leverage their historical records, digitize their data, streamline their workflows, and unlock the full potential of their document archives.

 ## Implementation 1: Simple PDF to JSON